walleeva2018/TestingGit/README.md

 #### First you should only focus one Homepage.html file And do the following to to start real work
 ##### Click on the Homepage.html to open it in browser
 ##### See how people have created their own pages click on them to look around
-##### Now first you can make any changes  by opening Homepage.html with any text editor  without removing any name
+##### Now first you can make any changes  by opening Homepage.html with any text editor  without removing any name.
+Codes are commented for you to understand
 ##### you should write your name in it
 ##### Later you will link your profile with your name just like all other
 ##### After adding your name save the file